RetroDECK/ES-DE/INSTALL-DEV.md

 ## Settings not configurable via the GUI

 There are some settings which are not configurable via the GUI as modifying these should normally not be required.
 To still change these, edit the es_settings.xml file directly.

+**CreatePlaceholderSystemDirectories**

+If a system in es_systems.xml has a single command tag with the text _PLACEHOLDER_ anywhere in the tag (regardless of letter case) then its directory and _systeminfo.txt_ file will not get created when running with the --create-system-dirs command line option, or when using the _Create/update system directories_ entry in the _Utilities_ menu or when pressing the _Create directories_ button in the no-games startup dialog.
+However setting this option to true will override the behavior so the placeholder directories will still be created.

 **DebugSkipInputLogging**